mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 === Address Generation Units

-The _address generation units_ (AGUs) are the functional units that
+The _address generation units_ (AGUs) are the functional units that calculate addresses for instructions that access memory.

 === Load-Store Unit